LelantVaris/DeepResearchAgents/README.md

-# SEO Agents

-This project contains an AI-powered agent for generating SEO search queries, built with TypeScript and utilizing OpenAI models.
+# Deep Research Agent

+This project implements an AI-powered Deep Research Agent that autonomously explores a given topic by iteratively generating search queries, fetching web content, evaluating relevance, extracting learnings, and generating follow-up questions to dive deeper.
+The agent then compiles its findings into a comprehensive Markdown report.

+This agent is based on the concepts and structure outlined in the [AI SDK Docs - Deep Research Example](https://aie-feb-25.vercel.app/docs/deep-research).

 ## Features

-- **SEO Query Finder (`src/index.ts`):** Generates multiple SEO-related search queries (e.g., long-tail keywords) based on an initial prompt.
+- **Recursive Deep Research:** Dynamically explores topics by generating and following up on research questions through multiple levels of depth.
+- **Web Searching with Exa:** Utilizes the Exa API for targeted web searches.
+- **AI-Powered Content Evaluation:** Employs OpenAI models to assess the relevance of search results and avoid processing duplicate information.
+- **Learning Extraction:** Identifies key learnings and generates pertinent follow-up questions from relevant content.
+- **Automated Report Generation:** Synthesizes all accumulated research data into a structured Markdown report (`deep_research_report.md`).
+- **Configurable Research Parameters:** Allows users to define the initial research prompt, depth, and breadth of the investigation.

 ## Project Structure

 \`\`\`
-SEOAgents/ # (Note: GitHub repo and local folder might still be DeepResearchAgents) ├── agents/
+DeepResearchAgent/ # (Note: GitHub repo and local folder might still be DeepResearchAgents or SEO Agents) ├── src/
-│   └── query-finder.ts # Original query finder, src/index.ts is now the main script
-├── src/
-│   └── index.ts      # Main script for the SEO Query Finder
+│   └── index.ts      # Main script for the Deep Research Agent
 ├── .env
 ├── .env.example
 ├── .gitignore